-- 44% of projects used predictive approaches
+- 44% of projects used predictive approaches,

-- 30% of projects used agile approaches
+- 30% of projects used agile approaches,

-- 23% of projects used hybrid approaches
+- 23% of projects used hybrid approaches, and

-- 4% used “other” approaches
+- 4% used “other” approaches.

 Since these project management statistics were derived using only data from top-performing organizations, they shouldn’t be taken as an indication that predictive approaches are the best.